caiankeller/vorwarts-api/README.md

 **parameters**

-- `Title`
+ `Title`

-- `Author`
+ `Author`

-- `Year` _Year of publication.
-Ex.: {"year": "1984"}._
+ `Year` _Year of publication.
+E.g.: {"year": "1984"}._

-- `Country` _Stands for the country where the book was originally published.
+ `Country` _Stands for the country where the book was originally published.
 The short version of the name should be used.
-Ex.: {"country": "Germany"}._
+E.g.: {"country": "Germany"}._

-- `Language` _Language originally written, the download options will usually be in the same language._
+ `Language` _Language originally written, the download options will usually be in the same language._

-- `Genres` _A slightly different field.
+ `Genres` _A slightly different field.
 To pass more than one gender, divide it into commas.
-Ex.: {"genres": "Fantasy, Children's Book"}._
+E.g.: {"genres": "Fantasy, Children's Book"}._

-- `Limit` _Stands for limit of books per request.
+ `Limit` _Stands for limit of books per request.
 The default limit is 10._

-- `Offset` _Skip the first books._
+ `Offset` _Skip the first books._

-- `Groupby` _Group books by field.
+ `Groupby` _Group books by field.
 Try: author, genres, year, country or language.
-Ex.: {"groupby": "author"}._
+E.g.: {"groupby": "author"}._

 ### **Exemple**